Skip to content

 Neovison vison

-Mink were brought to Britain in the 1920’s for fur farms.
-In Great Britain they were first recorded breeding in the wild in Devon in 1956 and by the 1960s they were widespread on Devon’s rivers.
+American Mink were brought to the UK in the 1920s to be farmed for their fur.
+They were first recorded breeding in the wild in Devon in 1956 and by the 1960s were widespread on Devon’s rivers.
 Mink will feed on whatever they can including birds, mammals, crustaceans, fish and amphibians.
-Water voles were once common in Devon but became extinct in the county by 2002 due to habitat loss and predation by mink.
-The population of mink in Devon has dramatically declined.
-Reasons aren’t clear but it will be due to a range of factors potentially including the increased otter population.
-However they remain a threat to the reintroduction of water voles
+Water Voles were once common in Devon but became extinct in the county by 2002 due to habitat loss and predation by mink.
+The population of American Mink in Devon has dramatically declined due to a range of reasons, possibly including the increased otter population.
+However, they remain a threat to the reintroduction of Water Voles

 Actions

-Continue to develop a strategic approach to mink control in Devon and surrounding counties building on learning from the Norfolk and Suffolk eradication programme.
-Include mink control (trapping) in all water vole reintroduction projects across Devon.
+Continue to develop a strategic approach to control American Mink in Devon and surrounding counties, building on learning from the Norfolk and Suffolk eradication programme.
+Include mink control (trapping) in all Water Vole reintroduction projects across Devon.

 Where to focus action

 Across Devon.
-See the mapped Species Opportunity Area for water voles.
-This shows were species have been re-introduced to date.
+See the mapped Species Opportunity Area for Water Voles.
+This shows where species have been re-introduced to date.
 See Mapping.

 An american signal crayfish is pictured on a grey plastic sheet.
-The crayfish is dark brown ontop and on its claws and lighter where the legs and clwas connect to the body.
-The crayfish faces the camera with two large clwas in front of its head as well as long brown feelers.
-Six spidery legs connect to the main part of the body and the long thick tail is broken into segments like overlaping armour.
+The crayfish is dark brown on top and on its claws and lighter where the legs and claws connect to the body.
+The crayfish faces the camera with two large claws in front of its head as well as long brown feelers.
+Six spidery legs connect to the main part of the body and the long thick tail is broken into segments like overlapping armour.

 Pacifastacus leniusculus

-In the 1970s American signal crayfish were introduced as a farmed species.
-These crayfish escaped and were released into the wild, rapidly spreading across the country.
+American Signal Crayfish were introduced to the UK in the 1970s as a farmed species.
+The crayfish escaped into the wild, rapidly spreading across the country.

-Signal crayfish out-compete native white-clawed crayfish (a Devon Special Species) for food and habitat.
-Females can carry up to 300 eggs (known as berries) – three times as many as the native white-clawed crayfish.
+Signal Crayfish out-compete native White-clawed Crayfish (a Devon Special Species) for food and habitat.
+Females can carry up to 300 eggs (known as berries) – three times as many as White-clawed Crayfish.
 They also carry a fungal disease called crayfish plague which is fatal to native crayfish and can be easily spread via unwashed waders, wellies, watersports equipment and nets.

-Signal crayfish, pollution and habitat degradation all led to a huge decline in the white-clawed crayfish population during the 1980s and 90s with up to 95% of populations lost in southern England.
-The only two populations of white-clawed crayfish in Devon are now on the Creedy and Culm rivers.
-See white-clawed crayfish for more details.
+Signal Crayfish, pollution and habitat degradation all led to a huge decline in the White-clawed Crayfish population during the 1980s and 90s, with up to 95% of populations lost in southern England.
+The only two populations of White-clawed Crayfish in Devon are now on the Creedy and Culm rivers.
+See White-clawed Crayfish for more information.

-Signal crayfish also have major negative impacts in freshwater ecosystems through their voracious consumption of native invertebrates, vegetation and fish.
+Signal Crayfish also have significant negative affects on freshwater ecosystems due to their voracious consumption of native invertebrates, vegetation and fish.
 Their burrowing activities also cause siltation of rivers and damage bankside habitats.

 Actions

-• Continue to explore novel control methods for controlling signal crayfish such as the trials in two reservoirs in Devon by Southwest Water and partners.
-Explore opportunities for controlling signal crayfish such as introducing genes which cause infertility (known as gene drive technology).
+• Continue to explore novel methods to control Signal Crayfish such as the trials in two reservoirs in Devon by Southwest Water and partners.
+Explore opportunities to control Signal Crayfish such as introducing genes which cause infertility (known as gene drive technology).

-• Follow the ‘Check, Clean, Dry’ procedure when working on watercourses to prevent the crayfish and plague spreading.
+• Follow the ‘Check, Clean, Dry’ procedure when working on watercourses to prevent the spread of crayfish and crayfish plague.

 Where to focus action